What is LORCA?

 Investors and funders:

 Investors looking for high-calbire, high-potential cyber businesses can engage with LORCA through the Finance Forum.
-The forum is open to a wide pool, including angel investors, VCs, crowdfunders and others looking for cyber talent to fund.
+The forum is open to angel investors, VCs, crowdfunders and others looking for cyber talent to fund.

 Cyber academics, innovation centres, startup clusters and research institutes: